-In 2012, Edwin Korver was invited to sit at a round table to help a local radiostation adapt itself to the digital age.
+In 2012, Edwin Korver was invited to sit at a roundtable to help a local radio station to adapt to and benefit from the digital age.
 During this meeting, he described how they should perceive the role of a (modern) radio station.
-Which in effect was ‘the curation of relevant content, collected from multiple sources and then published via multiple channels, to please an audience’.
+Which implied ‘the curation of relevant content, collected from multiple sources and then published via multiple channels, to please an audience.
 All they needed to do was to describe and organize their internal processes to be able to collect, curate, and package content in such a way that it pleased their digital media users.

-He soon realized that the same description could also be applied to any business.
-All he had to do was replace ‘content’ by ‘product’.
-In fact, what he described was the Value Hub™ Orchestration Model which we’ve described in far more detail here (part 1) and here (part 2).
+Edwin soon realized that the same process could also be applied to regular business.
+All he had to do was replace ‘content’ with ‘product’.
+In fact, what he described was the Value Hub™ theory, which we’ve described in more detail here (part 1) and here (part 2).

-As such, another way of explaining why we divided Porter’s Value Chain ─ consisting of primary and secondary activities ─ into separate dynamics is by perceiving the entire value orchestration process (see figure below) as a value hub:
+As such, another way of explaining why we divided Porter’s Value Chain ─ consisting of primary and secondary (supporting) activities ─ into separate dynamics is by perceiving the entire value orchestration process (see figures below) as a value hub:

 11.2 - NOTES